What is data protection by design exactly?

 has consented, except where otherwise required by law.
 Personal information shall be retained only as

-long as necessary to fulfill the stated purposes, and then securely destroyed.
+long as necessary to fulfil the stated purposes, and then securely destroyed.

 Privacy measures should form the foundation stone upon which the whole system/service is built upon rather than being glued on at the end of the development cycle.
 The advantages to “securing” these measures are that data protection becomes an essential part of the product, technology or service, affording the highest degree of protection from the very start.